kenjdavidson/kenjdavidson.content/writing/2021-03-10---a-year-of-bluetooth-classic/index.md

 ### Poorly Openned Issues

-I do my best to provide as much information as possible; with regards to bugs, reasoning, etc. and it's painful to see issues getting opened with a line of text saying "<this> just doesn't work".
+I do my best to provide as much information as possible; with regards to bugs, reasoning, etc. and it's painful to see issues getting opened with a line of text saying "*SOME ISSUE* just doesn't work".
 What I would like to do (and this is super petty of me I know) is to be able to reverse open source some of these things.

 Take the anonimity right out of the process!!